AustEcon/polyglot/docs/source/index.rst

 **Here are some examples:**

-Polyglot extends bitsv with the :class:`~polyglot.Upload` class, which inherits all of the properties of the :class:`~polyglot.Upload` class such as checking balance, unspends, sending payments etc.
+Polyglot extends bitsv with the **polyglot.Upload** class, which inherits all of the properties of the **bitsv.PrivateKey** class such as checking balance, unspends, sending payments etc.

 1. Upload an image < 100kb with b:// protocol (https://github.com/unwriter/B):